-Our nerves can not detect the differences that occur inside 20ms window.
-Which means, if your latency goes higher than 20ms, you start to notice it.
+Our nerves cannot detect the differences that occur inside the 20ms window.
+This means, that if your latency goes higher than 20ms, you start to notice it.
 If it is under 20ms, it feels like instantly.

-If you want to play the guitar through a software, you want to have a latency less than 20ms otherwise it doesn’t feel like “you” are playing it and it’s not fun at all.
+If you want to play the guitar through software, you want to have latency less than 20ms otherwise it doesn’t feel like “you” are playing it and it’s not fun at all.